How to Check What Color is Your Name with Synesthesia

 Step 2: Enter Your Name

-Now, click on the “See Your Name ” option and type your name into the box provided.
+Then, click on the “See Your Name” option and type your name in the provided box.

 Click on See Your Name